scottvieira/Documentation/source/organizations.md

 ![Screenshot of Organizations record](img/organizations/organizationsRecordView.png)

-Here is an organization record for Cambridge Scientific Abstracts.
+Here is an organization record for 'Cambridge Scientific Abstracts'.
 The information on the record is split among six tabs.

 * **Organization:** Displays the information found on the New Organizations screen explained on the previous page.